LOS ANGELES — At its prime, the space shuttle Endeavour circled the globe at 17,500 mph, faster than a speeding bullet.

 In retirement, it's crawling along the streets of Los Angeles at a sluggish 2 mph, a pace that rush-hour commuters can sympathize with.

-Endeavour's two-day, 12-mile road trip to the California Science Center where it will be put on display kicked off around midnight Friday.
+Endeavour's two-day, 12-mile road trip to the California Science Center where it will be put on display kicked off early Friday.
 Rolled on a 160-wheeled carrier, it left from a hangar at the Los Angeles International Airport, passing diamond-shaped "Shuttle Xing" signs, and reached city streets about two hours later.

 "It's exciting to see the tiles up close, especially the texture of the tiles," she said.
 "It's amazing.
 You can almost feel the fabric of it, like a skin.
 Like our skin."